Swordsman II

-Swordsman II, also known as The Legend of the Swordsman, is a 1992 Hong Kong wuxia-martial arts film very loosely adapted from Louis Cha's novel The Smiling, Proud Wanderer.
+Swordsman II, also known as The Legend of the Swordsman, is a 1992 Hong Kong wuxia film loosely adapted from the novel The Smiling, Proud Wanderer by Jin Yong.
 It was the second part of a trilogy: preceded by The Swordsman (1990) and followed by The East Is Red (1993).
 Directed by Ching Siu-tung, Swordsman II starred Jet Li, Brigitte Lin, Rosamund Kwan and Michelle Reis in the leading roles.
 None of the original cast from the previous film return except Fennie Yuen.

-Set in the Ming dynasty, the plot follows Ling Wu-chung (Li), a swordsman from the Wah Mountain school, who travels the Chinese countryside with his female sidekick Kiddo (Reid) who secretly loves him.
-Caught in the war between the invading Japanese and the Sun Moon Sect, they discover that Master Asia (Lin), the evil Sun Moon leader, has located the Sacred Scroll, which has transformed him into a woman while allowing him a near invincible array of magical powers.
+Set in Ming dynasty China, the plot follows Linghu Chong, a swordsman from the Mount Hua Sect, who travels the countryside with Yue Lingshan, who secretly loves him.
+Caught in the war between the invading Japanese and the Sun Moon Cult, they discover that Dongfang Bubai, the evil leader of the Sun Moon Cult, has located the Sacred Scroll, which has transformed him into a woman while improving his martial arts prowess to near-invincibility.
 The film received generally positive reviews from critics.

-Plot
+Synopsis

-Linghu Chong, Yue Lingshan and members of the Mount Hua School are planning to retire from the jianghu (martial artists' community).
-They learn that Dongfang Bubai has seized control of the Sun Moon Holy Cult and is secretly plotting with some Japanese rōnin to rebel against the Ming Empire and dominate China.
-Dongfang Bubai had castrated himself in order to master the skills in the Sunflower Manual, and his appearance has become more feminine, even though he is now a formidable martial artist.
+Linghu Chong, Yue Lingshan and members of the Mount Hua Sect are planning to retire from the jianghu.
+They learn that Dongfang Bubai has seized control of the Sun Moon Cult and is secretly plotting with some Japanese rōnin to start a rebellion against the Ming Empire.
+Dongfang Bubai had castrated himself to master the skills in a highly-coveted martial arts manual, and his appearance has become more feminine even though his prowess is near-invincible.

-Linghu Chong meets Dongfang Bubai by chance without knowing his true identity, mistakes him for a beautiful young woman, and falls in love with "her".
-Dongfang Bubai knocks out Linghu Chong while he is not looking and imprisons him in an underground dungeon.
-In the dungeon, by coincidence, Linghu Chong meets Ren Woxing, Ren Yingying's father and the former leader of the Sun Moon Holy Cult.
-They escape from captivity together.
-One night, while Linghu Chong is distracted by Dongfang Bubai's lover Shishi, Dongfang tracks down his Mount Hua School fellows and kills them.
+Linghu Chong meets Dongfang Bubai by chance without knowing his true identity, mistakes him for a woman, and falls in love with "her".
+Dongfang Bubai knocks out Linghu Chong and imprisons him in an underground dungeon.
+In the dungeon, by coincidence, Linghu Chong meets Ren Woxing, Ren Yingying's father and the former leader of the Sun Moon Cult.
+They escape from captivity together and meet Xiang Wentian, a cult elder loyal to Ren Woxing.
+One night, Dongfang Bubai tracks down the Mount Hua Sect members and kills them while his lover Shishi distracts Linghu Chong.

-Linghu Chong brings Yue Lingshan, Ren Yingying, Ren Woxing and Xiang Wentian with him to confront Dongfang Bubai at Black Woods Cliff.
-In the ensuing battle, Dongfang Bubai apparently dies after refusing Linghu Chong's help and falling off the cliff.
-Ren Woxing regains control of the cult and starts killing the traitors who defected to Dongfang Bubai.
+Linghu Chong takes Yue Lingshan, Ren Yingying, Ren Woxing and Xiang Wentian with him to confront Dongfang Bubai on a cliff.
+In the ensuing battle, Dongfang Bubai apparently dies after falling off the cliff.
+Ren Woxing regains control of the cult and starts killing those who pledged loyalty to Dongfang Bubai.
 Linghu Chong and Yue Lingshan secretly escape with help from Xiang Wentian and Ren Yingying because they know that Ren Woxing cannot tolerate them.